5c0tt-b0t/bookmark-open/README.md

 ```{BASH}
 troshure init PATH
 ```
-where PATH is the file path of your database file.
+where PATH is the full path to your database file.
 You should now be set to use troshure on the terminal.

 ## Structure